 Almost all of the common people and other folk that one might encounter have one thing in common: they live out their lives without ever traveling more than a few kilometers from where they were born.
 You aren’t one of those folk.
 You are from a distant place, one so remote that few of the common folk realize that it exists, and chances are good that even if some people you meet have heard of your homeland, they know merely the name and perhaps a few outrageous stories.
 You have come to this part of the world for your own reasons, which you might or might not choose to share.
 Although you will undoubtedly find some of this land’s ways to be strange and discomfiting, you can also be sure that some things its people take for granted will be to you new wonders that you’ve never laid eyes on before.
 By the same token, you’re a person of interest, for good or ill, to those around you almost anywhere you go.

 You come from a humble social rank, but you are destined for so much more.
-Already the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and monsters that threaten the common folk everywhere.
+Already the people of your home village regard you as their champion, and your destiny calls you to stand against the tyrants and creatures that threaten the common folk everywhere.